FAQs About the Charlotte Regional Data Trust

 What is administrative data?

 Administrative data is the information that organizations and agencies collect in the process of their daily work.
 This information includes demographic data such as race and age, program use information, and outcome information like student attendance or arrest records.
+Administrative data primarily collected for operational purposes.
+The Data Trust repurposes administrative data for research, evaluation, and planning

 What is an integrated data system?

 An integrated data system (IDS) holds administrative data from multiple organizations and can match information across these organizations at the individual level.
 For example, the information about students served by a school can be matched to data from the Department of Social Services (DSS) so that a school can better understand its students and DSS can decide where to offer services.
 Or, a nonprofit organization can match its program list to multiple agencies to learn how programs impacted clients and how to better serve them.
 An IDS can combine data to create a more complete description of how policies and programs impact the individuals they serve.
+The key elements of an IDS are governance, legal, technical, and staff capacity.